JSaprah/smart-tech-ltd/BUGS.md

 3. Adding the shopping bag was causing the error of url not found.
 The reason for this was that I added '/bag' to the urls.py file of the bag app and also added this to the project urls.py file.
 This caused the error that the browser was looking for a url /bag/bag which it could not find.
 After removing /bag from the urls.py bag app the issue got resolved.

-4. Upon clicking on the substraction and addition button in the product detail page the shopping bag was being updated
+4. Upon clicking on the substraction and addition button in the product detail page the shopping bag was being updated.
 Solution: Adding the preventDefault function solved prevented that the data was automatically send to the backend

+5. While updating the product quantity in the bag and clicking on the save button the quantity would not be saved.
+I requested tutor support for this issue.
+Walking through this issue and adding some print statements, it appeared that the the function was recognising the button as an object instead of the form.
+Changing the function .prev to .closest helped solving this issue.